 Choosing A Wheelchair

-For manual mobility products, we supply a select set of products, with each designed to cater for a specific need - this saves on deciding between several different similar models of wheelchair.
+For manual mobility products, we supply a select set of products, with each designed to cater for a specific need - this saves on deciding between several similar models of wheelchair that all do the same thing.
 Despite this, sourcing a wheelchair for the first time can still be a daunting prospect.
 We have put together the following guide to help you make an informed decision as to the type of equipment you may require.
-Before choosing a wheelchair, you must assess your various needs.
-By asking yourself a few questions you can gain a clearer view of the equipment that would suit you.
-Below are a few questions that might be of use.
+Our friendly customer service staff are always happy to help, so if you would prefer, please call us on 0800 025 8005 for advice on which wheelchair to choose.

 Do you require your equipment for indoor and outdoor uses?